jncurrie/mscde/README.md

 Openness in digital education causes another closure in shutting out those lacking the digital literacy required to find and use OER effectively.
 Drawing on Bourdieu’s (1986)[^7] concept of mutually reinforcing capitals, Halford and Savage (2010)[^8] describe how the cultural capital of technical skills “might allow the accumulation of other capacities” (p.945)[^8], such as political or labour market advantage.
 It is not just having or acquiring these skills that conveys an advantage, it is also having “access to contexts in which these [skills] can be used effectively that is important” (Ibid.)[^8].
 The physical and technical ability to access and complete a MOOC, for example, may not be advantageous if the credential gained is unable to be used locally, or not held in as high a regard culturally as other qualifications.

 <param ve-image
-       label="Is having the digital skills to earn a MOOC Certificate useful if you cannot access contexts where it is recognised?" attribution="Screenshot from futurelearn.com"
+       label="Is having the digital literacy to complete a MOOC useful if you cannot access contexts where it is recognised?" attribution="Screenshot from futurelearn.com"
        fit="scale"
        url="https://s3hub-16a9288f4971fa631f9d7a562ffdc0b7ad664dd52e0b96944ef1c952b.s3.amazonaws.com/Cert.png">